-Gray enjoyed a long academic career, with positions at Oxford and LSE.
+Gray enjoyed a long academic career with positions at Oxford and the London School of Economics (LSE).
 However, after the success of his book Straw Dogs he quit academia to spend his time calling out what he sees to be the most questionable myths of our age, one of which being the assumption that the Western world is ethically more advanced than elsewhere, and that its ethical progress is both irreversible and ever-growing.

-Some of his favourite opponents are Richard Dawkins, whom he calls a Neo-Christian, and Ray Kurzweil, Director of Engineering at Google.
-Gray understands Kurzweil's Singularity Theory – the idea that we can one day upload ourselves to the internet – as a scientific form of Gnosticism.
+Some of his favorite opponents are Richard Dawkins, whom he calls a neo-Christian, and Ray Kurzweil, the director of engineering at Google who is famous for his Singularity Theory—the idea that we can one day upload ourselves to the internet—which Gray regards as a scientific form of Gnosticism.
 In short, that's the belief that an increase in knowledge will automatically free man from the prison of the flesh.

-In his new book, Gray suggests that most people in the West today hold Gnostic beliefs – not only those few lost souls who believe in the Singularity hocus-pocus because they don't want to face their own immortality.
+In his new book, Gray suggests that most people in the West today hold Gnostic beliefs—not only those few lost souls who believe in the Singularity hocus-pocus because they don't want to face their own mortality.
 Gray claims that many educated Westerners want to escape the reality of their physical bodies and achieve a higher form of freedom in some form.
 Instead, he says, we need a different understanding of freedom, one in which we can allow ourselves to live in doubt.

 I talked to John about his ideas of freedom and the blind belief in ethical progress at the LSE Literature Festival in late February.